 Then Beleg chose Anglachel; and that was a sword of great worth, and it was so named because it was made of iron that fell from heaven as a blazing star; it would cleave all earth-delved iron.
-One other sword only in Middle-earth and that smith was Föl the Dark Flf who took Aredhel Turgon's sister to wife.
-He gave Anglachel to Thingol as fee, which he begrudged, for leave to dwell in Nan Elmoth: but its mate Anguirel he kept, until it was stolen from him by Maeglin, his son.
+One other sword only in Middle-earth was like to it.
+That sword does not enter into this tale, though it was made of the same ore by the same smith; and that smith was Eöl the Dark Elf, who took Aredhel Turgon's sister to wife.
+He gave Anglachel to Thingol as fee, which he begrudged, for leave to dwell in Nan Elmoth; but its mate Anguirel he kept, until it was stolen from him by Maeglin, his son.